 What is the process and timescales?

-If you are dissatisfied with the service we provide, the best way to resolve this is to contact us, explain your concerns and we will seek to explain and, if required, address any issues.
+If you are dissatisfied with the service we provide, the best way to resolve this is to contact the service area involved and explain your concerns.
+We will seek to explain and, if required, address any issues.

-If you are not satisfied with the outcome of your initial complaint (or it is a more serious matter, such as a complaint about a Team Leader), you can ask the Head of Service to investigate and reply to you.
+If you are not satisfied with the outcome of your initial complaint, the Head of Service will investigate and reply to you.